jerrythomas/sentry/docs/about.md

 - A private or restricted route under an allowed route is not currently supported
 - logout route is only allowed after authentication
 - All restricted routes will be rerouted to the the home route if authenticated and to the login route otherwise

+## Adapters

+Different auth libraries implement auth functions in different ways.
+Sentry provides a wrapper over the auth functions including route protections.

+- Sentry can be used with supabase client as is
+- A firebase adapter mimicks the supabase approach

+## Todo

+- Test a few social auths on supabase
+- Test magic link on firebase
+- Fix the todo flows on firebase/supabase example
+- Fix sample UI
+- Fix error messages (rate limit on supabase)

+## Following work

+- Supabase
+  - Magic Link
+- Firebase
+  - Google
+  - Microsoft